WiCi-Lab/MTN/README.md

 (2)	Please switch the desired data loading path and network models.

-(3)	In this work, our goal is to propose a general multi-scale channel estimation network backbone for RIS-aided communication systems.
-In the model training phase, we did not carefully find the optimal hyper-parameters.
-Intuitively, hyper-parameters can be further optimized to obtain better channel estimation performance gain, e.g., the training batchsize, epochs, and the depth and width of neural network.

 (3) In the training stage, the different hyper-parameters setup will result in slight difference for final channel estimation perfromance.
 According to our training experiences and some carried attempts, the hyper-parameters and network architecture can be further optimized to obtain better channel estimation performance gain, e.g., the dividing ratio between training samples and vadilation samples, the number of convolutional kernel, the training learning rate, batchsize and epochs.

 (4) Since the limitation of sample space (e.g., the fixed number of channel samples is collected for each user), the inevitable overfitting phenomenon may occur in the network training stage with the increase of epochs